 Cedar Fair is a publicly traded partnership headquartered in Sandusky, Ohio.
-The Partnership is one of the largest regional amusement park operators in the world, with eleven amusement parks, four separately-gated outdoor water parks, one indoor water park and five hotels.
+The Partnership is one of the largest regional amusement park operators in the world, with eleven amusement parks, three separately-gated outdoor water parks, one indoor water park and five hotels.
 The parks are located in Ohio, California, North Carolina, Virginia / District of Columbia, Pennsylvania, Minnesota, Missouri, Michigan, and Toronto, Ontario.
 Cedar Fair also operates Gilroy Gardens Family Theme Park in Gilroy, California under a management contract.

 Cedar Fair’s dedication to providing the best in family entertainment and guest service has kept guests coming back year after year.

 Cedar Fair went public on April 29, 1987 and trades on The New York Stock Exchange under the ticker symbol “FUN.”

 Cedar Point, which was first developed as a recreational area in 1870, is located on a peninsula in Sandusky, Ohio bordered by Lake Erie and Sandusky Bay, approximately 60 miles west of Cleveland and 100 miles southeast of Detroit.
 Cedar Point is believed to be the largest seasonal amusement park in the United States, measured by the number of rides and attractions and the hourly ride capacity, and has been named the Best Amusement Park in the World for fifteen consecutive years by Amusement Today’s international survey.
 It serves a six-state region in the Midwestern United States, which includes nearly all of Ohio and Michigan, western Pennsylvania and New York, northern West Virginia and Indiana, and southwestern Ontario, Canada.
 The park’s total market area includes approximately 26 million people, and the major areas of dominant influence in this market area, which are Cleveland, Detroit, Toledo, Akron, Columbus, Grand Rapids, Flint, and Lansing, include approximately 15 million people.